 The recommended input is a single-cycle pulse in the sending clock domain.
-Adjust the output pulse length (in receiving clock cycles) with the RECV_PULSE_LENGTH parameter.
+The output pulse is a single-cycle pulse in the receiving clock domain.

 For comparison, have a look at the 4-phase handshake Pulse Synchronizer.
 It has slightly simpler hardware, but a more complex handshake leading to double the latency across clock domains, so it can only accept input pulses at half the maximum rate of this 2-phase implementation.

 We can't simply use a CDC Synchronizer to pass a pulse of unknown duration between clock domains of unknown relation, as the receiving clock may not be able to sample the pulse correctly.
 So, we solve this by:

 Once the initial signal and its response both reach the same value, the system is back into one of its two rest states, ready to receive another input pulse.
 This process of toggling a signal, then waiting for the response to also toggle into the same state, is a 2-phase asynchronous handshake.
 It does not depend on the timing of the signals, only their sequence.

 The time taken for the 2-phase handshake to complete puts an upper limit on the input pulse rate, that also depends on the receiving clock frequency.
 If we exceed this rate, input pulses will be lost, as the input toggle register will have not been re-enabled yet.